New Captain Marvel Photos Introduce the MCU's Skrulls and Another Badass Pilot

 Advertisement

 Interestingly, Captain Marvel’s Skrulls are somewhat more elfin and elegant in appearance than their comics counterparts, especially when it comes to their wrinkled chins—a change that was likely made to differentiate them from Thanos.
-Then again, by the time Captain Marvel drops on March 8, 2019, the only thing you’ll probably remember about the Man Titan is that Carol’s on her way to kick his ass.
+Then again, by the time Captain Marvel drops on March 8, 2019, the only thing you’ll probably remember about the Mad Titan is that Carol’s on her way to kick his ass.